Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Gold Dragon.md

   "name": "Frightful Presence"
 - "desc": "The dragon uses one of the following breath weapons.\n\n- Fire Breath.\
     \ The dragon exhales fire in a 60-foot cone.
 Each creature in that area must make\
-    \ a DC 21 Dexterity saving throw, taking dice:12d10|text(66) (12d10) fire\
+    \ a DC 21 Dexterity saving throw, taking 66 (12d10) fire damage on a failed save,\
-    \ damage on a failed save, or half as much damage on a successful one.  \n- Weakening\
+    \ or half as much damage on a successful one.  \n- Weakening Breath.
+The dragon\
-    \ Breath.
-The dragon exhales gas in a 60-foot cone.
-Each creature in that area\
+    \ exhales gas in a 60-foot cone.
+Each creature in that area must succeed on a\
-    \ must succeed on a DC 21 Strength saving throw or have disadvantage on Strength-based\
+    \ DC 21 Strength saving throw or have disadvantage on Strength-based attack rolls,\
-    \ attack rolls, Strength checks, and Strength saving throws for 1 minute.
-A creature\
+    \ Strength checks, and Strength saving throws for 1 minute.
+A creature can repeat\
-    \ can repeat the saving throw at the end of each of its turns, ending the effect\
+    \ the saving throw at the end of each of its turns, ending the effect on itself\
-    \ on itself on a success.  "
+    \ on a success.  "
   "name": "Breath Weapons (Recharge 5-6)"
 - "desc": "The dragon magically polymorphs into a humanoid or beast that has a challenge\
     \ rating no higher than its own, or back into its true form.
 It reverts to its\